Login & Authentication

 Regulatory framework for eKYC

-To ensure the security and privacy of customer data, many countries have established regulatory frameworks for eKYC.
+To ensure the security and privacy of customer data, many countries have established regulatory compliance frameworks for eKYC.
 These frameworks typically include guidelines to collect, store, and use customer data, along with the requirements for service providers to maintain a secure eKYC system.

 Challenges with eKYC